In 2013, the Jezreel Expedition broke ground in its first excavation season. Click the photo to watch a video about the

 In 2012, the Jezreel Expedition conducted an aerial LiDAR (light detection and ranging) scan of greater Jezreel as well as a traditional foot survey.
 During our first two excavation seasons in 2013 and 2014, the Jezreel team unearthed remains dating to the Neolithic, Chalcolithic, Early Bronze, Middle Bronze, Iron Age, Roman, Medieval, and Islamic periods, and revealed a new site – a lower tel – situated directly above the spring ‘Ein Jezreel.

 The Jezreel Expedition is sponsored by the Zinman Institute of Archaeology, University of Haifa and the University of Evansville in Indiana.
 Our archaeological field school is certified by the Register of Professional Archaeologists and the Jezreel Expedition is affiliated with the American Schools of Oriental Research.
-We are grateful to our consortium partners – Chapman University, University of Arizona, Vanderbilt University, Villanova University and Wesley Theological Seminary – for their support.
+We are grateful to our consortium partners – Chapman University, University of Arizona, Vanderbilt University, Villanova University, Wesley Theological Seminary, and Moravian Theological Seminary – for their support.